pgorod/pgorod.github.io/_posts/2020-07-01-SuiteCRM-Workflows-Tutorial.md

 #### Cron Requirement

 For this requirement, your Scheduler jobs must be getting executed, after a successful configuration.
-You can check they are running in **Admin / Schedulers / Run AOW Workflows job**.
+You can check they are running in **Admin / Schedulers / Process Workflow Tasks**.
 Go into that job and have a look at the **`Last ran successfully`** field.
 Has it run recently?
 Is that time in the correct timezone?

 If you need to troubleshoot this, have a look at this article I wrote: